I am ever on the prowl for easy one-pan meals, and this Sheet Pan Mediterranean Shrimp is everything I always need.

 - 1 teaspoon kosher salt plus additional for serving

-- ¼ teaspoon black pepper plus additional serving
+- ¼ teaspoon ground black pepper plus additional serving

 - 1 teaspoon dried oregano